Skewness-Robust Causal Discovery in Location-Scale Noise Models: Parameter Estimation

-where the parameters $\alpha, \kappa > 0$ control the regularization strength.
+We state the explicit expressions for the second-order difference penalties on $\boldsymbol{\psi}$ and $\boldsymbol{\rho}$ given $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$ in Appendix~\ref{sec:App:technical}.
 In our causal discovery method, we estimate the model parameters of the LSNM in \Cref{eq:model} by maximizing the penalized log-likelihood from \Cref{eq:pll}.

-\paragraph{Challenges in Optimization} Maximizing the penalized log-likelihood defined in \Cref{eq:pll} involves two challenges.
-First, the hyperparameters $\alpha$ and $\kappa$ must be selected to balance model fit and regularization.
-Secondly, given fixed values of $\alpha$ and $\kappa$, a reliable maximization approach for this non-convex optimization problem is required, however, this is challenging for the skew-normal model, as further discussed in \cref{sec:related-work}.
-We base our optimization approach on an expectation conditional maximization (ECM) algorithm by \citet{ECM}.
-An advantage of expectation maximization (EM) type algorithms is that they increase or maintain the likelihood with every update~\cite{OGEM, OGECM}, which also carries over when the penalized likelihood is maximized~\cite{penEM}.
-However, they can exhibit slow convergence and are susceptible to converging to local optima~\cite{SV}.
-A common countermeasure against local optima is to run the algorithm from multiple starting points and select the best result.
-However, since we consider a ($p+q+1$)-dimensional parameter space, this strategy may require numerous iterations making it computationally intensive.
+\textbf{Challenges in Optimization}~~~Maximizing the penalized log-likelihood defined in \Cref{eq:pll} involves two challenges.
+First, $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$ must be set adequately to balance model fit and regularization.
+Secondly, given fixed $\boldsymbol{\alpha}$ and $\boldsymbol{\kappa}$, a reliable maximization approach for this non-convex optimization problem is required, which is difficult for the skew-normal model, as discussed in \cref{sec:related-work}.
+We base our optimization on the ECM algorithm by \citet{ECM}.
+An advantage of EM type algorithms is that they increase or maintain the likelihood with every update~\cite{OGEM, OGECM}, which carries over when the penalized likelihood is maximized~\cite{penEM}.
+However, slow convergence and sensitivity to local optima often necessitate multiple initializations~\cite{SV}, which is computationally costly in our ($p+q+1$)-dimensional parameter space.